SkySpiral7/Miscellaneous/src/README.md

 **Outputs**: List<File> that meets the criteria

+##FileToStringAdapter.java
+This class is a wrapper around File.
+It extends File and has a method for many of the String methods.
+The String based methods perform the action over the file contents (even files larger than Integer.MAX_VALUE).
+These methods include getting a substring of the file contents and modifying the file contents.

+**Inputs**: Has the same constructors as File and many methods of String.

+**Outputs**: The file content mutators return nothing.
+For all others see File and String docs.

 ##generate password.html
 Generates a random text that makes a good password.
 It uses javascript only (is purely off-line, no AJAX) so nothing nefarious is going on here.